12 July 2022

 Northern cardinals (Cardinalis cardinalis) wrap up their last brood of the season in mid summer and begin to molt in mid July.
 By August they will look very ragged, male and female shown below.
 Some will be bald.

-Male and female peregrine falcons (Falco peregrinus) molt at slightly different times.
-Females molt their primary wing feathers while they’re incubating eggs (March-May) because their mates are doing all the hard flying to provide food.
+Resident(*) male and female peregrine falcons (Falco peregrinus) molt at slightly different times.
+Females molt their primary wing feathers while they’re incubating eggs and brooding young (March-May) because their mates are doing all the hard flying to provide food.
 The males molt their primaries in July after teaching the young to hunt.

 Birds molt the same flight feather on each side of the body so that flight remains balanced.
 Morela’s wings look sleek while she’s sunbathing because she replaced her wing feathers a few months ago.

 However she is molting her two central tail feathers.
-Click on the photo below for a highlighted version showing the two growing feathers.
+I’ve circled two growing feathers in her tail in the photo below.

 Meanwhile Ecco is looking very ragged (below).
 I saw him flying yesterday with a feather obviously growing in on each wing.